paulscherrerinstitute/sf_databuffer_writer/README.md

     print(writing_request)
 ```
 ### Writing request
+Writing request is a dictionary with 2 values:

+- parameters (parameters for the H5 writer)
+- data_api_request (request sent to the data api to get the data back)

+This 2 values define all the properties needed to download the data at any time.

 ### Writing files from audit trail manually
 Files can be written using the **sf_databuffer_writer.writer.get_data_from_buffer** and